 You can easily send large attachments up to 5 GB to anyone via email using Mail Drop.
 It’s built right into the Mail app on your Apple devices.
-This tutorial shows you how to send several large files, photos, videos, docs from your iPhone, iPad, Mac, or PC with Mail Drop.
+This tutorial shows you how to send several large files, photos, videos, and documents from your iPhone, iPad, Mac, or PC with Mail Drop.

 What is Mail Drop by Apple?